 During the trip, I delivered a lecture on Scidmore to an overflow audience at the Glacier Bay Lodge in Gustavus, Alaska.

-Quite a few of the people who turned out that night were residents of Gustavus (pop.
+Many of the people who turned out that night were residents of Gustavus (pop.
 450), which is the gateway to Glacier Bay National Park.
-Many of them came up to me afterward to say how much they enjoyed learning more about Scidmore, who’s something of a local legend as a female adventurer.
-One woman in Gustavus, they informed me, dresses as Eliza for various events.
+Some approached me afterward to say how much they enjoyed learning more about Scidmore, who’s something of a local legend as a female adventurer.
+One woman in Gustavus, I was informed, dresses as Eliza for various events.

-A day after the public lecture, I also did a brown-bag lunch briefing for rangers at the park service’s headquarters.
+A day after the public lecture, I also gave a brown-bag lunch briefing to rangers at the park service’s headquarters.

-Among those I met at the briefing was Dena Matkin, a marine biologist who named a killer whale for Eliza Scidmore!
+Among those at the briefing was Dena Matkin, a marine biologist who named a killer whale for Eliza Scidmore.
 “Ruhamah” — Scidmore’s middle name — is one of about a hundred members of the AF Pod of whales in southeastern Alaska.
 (On the plan ride home, I enjoyed reading Dena’s memoir of her life in Alaska since 1974.)

 I organized the trip to accommodate filming in Juneau for an episode of the BBC2’s “Great American Railroad Journeys.”
 My interviewer was Michael Portillo, a former minister of Parliament who now hosts the popular travel series.
 The producers wanted to interview me about Eliza Scidmore’s 1893 book Appleton’s Guide-Book to Alaska.
 I’m told the show will air in January 2019, and my appearance will total about four minutes.

 The producers told me to pack for filming in what they expected to be rainy weather, so I had my rainproof parka and waxed hat on hand.
 But the weather that day turned out to be a highly untypical 80 degrees!